CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Experimental Results and Findings

-\paragraph{RQ4.
-Comparison of LLMs and Games:} What capabilities and behaviors are exhibited by the LLM model we study and in each of the games?
-Based on the summary tables, match-up payoffs, and decision justification analysis, we identify various phenomena.
+\textbf{RQ4.
+Comparing LLMs and Games:} What capabilities and behaviors can we identify across different LLM models and games, using the summary tables, match-up payoffs, and decision justification analysis?

-\emph{LLM models:} At first place, \geminir{} and \geminib{} achieve comparable relative performance, regardless of whether performance metrics is simply ``\mean{}'' or one of the two game-theoretic ones.
-Close behind, they are followed by \claude{} and \gptfive{} which show varying strengths across different settings.
-Under \CONTR{}, \claude{} can sometimes be overly nice, though this issue usually vanishes after occasionally defecting LLMs like \gptfour{} and \qwen{} shrink in population after replicator dynamics. \gptfive{} is least concerned with considerations involving strategic influence, player uncertainty, and (after \gptfour{}) strategic equilibria, which we interpret as a decision making disadvantage in terms of multi-agent and long-term thinking.
-While the Gemini 3 Flash models are the most affordable among those four, \qwen{} is even lower-cost.
-But it is also considerably less performant overall. \gptfour{} performs worst by a significant margin.
-Many of its decisions are based on considerations of player uncertainty or ``exploration-exploitation trade-off''; for example, we have seen examples where it understands that a particular action is dominant (say, in \NOMECH{} or when delegating to a mediator), but it would still submit a randomized action in order to ``stay unpredictable''.
-It is also interesting to note what considerations almost never appear in the CoT reasoning from our experiments: competitiveness, inequity aversion, rule misunderstanding, social norm conformity, and strategy legibility.
+\emph{LLM models:} \geminir{} and \geminib{} achieve comparable relative performance, regardless of whether the performance metrics is ``\mean{}'' or the other two game-theoretic ones.
+Close behind are \claude{} and \gptfive{} which show varying strengths across different settings.
+Under \CONTR{}, \claude{} can sometimes be overly nice; though this issue typically resolves after replicator dynamics, once the the occasional defectors (\gptfour{}, \qwen{}) decrease in their population share. \gptfive{} is least concerned with considerations involving strategic influence, player uncertainty, and (after \gptfour{}) strategic equilibria, which we interpret as a disadvantage in terms of multi-agent and long-term thinking. \qwen{} is the lowest-cost model (followed by the Gemini models), but also considerably less performant. \gptfour{} performs worst by a significant margin.
+Many of its decisions are based on considerations of player uncertainty or ``exploration-exploitation trade-off''; we have seen examples where it understands that a particular action is dominant (say, in \NOMECH{} or delegating in \MEDI{}), but still submits a randomized action in order to ``stay unpredictable''.
+Finally, some decision justifications were almost never considered: competitiveness, inequity aversion, rule misunderstanding, social norm conformity, and strategy legibility.